-Persons at increased risk for Legionnaires' disease include those over 50 years of age, are current or former smokers, have chronic lung conditions, and those with certain medical conditions such as COPD, cancer, kidney failure, liver failure, diabetes, and immunosuppression.
-For more information, see Clinical Features of Legionnaires' Disease and Pontiac Fever CDC.
+Persons at increased risk for Legionnaires' disease include those over 50 years of age, smokers, and those with certain medical conditions such as COPD, diabetes, and immunosuppression.
+For more, see www.cdc.gov/legionella/clinicians/clinical-features.html.

 C. Legionellosis in Washington